Food Access Improvement Map

 Census tracts tend to be too large in Dane County to accurately reflect neighborhood-level variation, so a qualitative assessment was done to exclude areas of affluence, green spaces, and industrial areas.
 This map is also a living document; it is not static.
 As new outlets arrive to neighborhoods, and others leave, areas will see improvements and decline in access to food and the map will be adjusted accordingly.
-To this end, there are now 2 versions of the Food Access Improvement map -- the original map, which was created and approved in the summer of 2015, and the updated map, which was approved in January 2018, and now the 3rd version of the map - updated in December 2022.
+To this end, there are now 3 versions of the Food Access Improvement map -- the original map, which was created and approved in the summer of 2015, the first update to the map, which was approved in January 2018, and now the 3rd version of the map - updated in December 2022.

 It is important to note that this is not a map of food security.
 Food security is defined as the ability to obtain an adequately nutritious meal for all members of a household for each meal of the day.
 Food insecurity, or the lack of that consistent access, is a symptom of poverty.
 As such, the issue of food insecurity is extremely complex and requires a multifaceted approach to address underlying issues of poverty, such as housing, job access, education, transportation, and food access.